talamanpat/TriangleTypeCalculator/README.md

 ### Installing

-Extract the folder, and open the file index.html.
+Download, extract the folder, and open the file index.html.

 ```
 /foo/index.html